 St. Wenceslas statue on the corner

-The Old Provosty was modified several times over the centuries and it finally got its present Baroque appearance at the beginning of the 18th century.
-However, the statue of St. Wenceslas on the corner of the building is older – it dates back to 1662 and was made by the important Prague Baroque sculptor Johann Georg Bendl.
+The Old Provosty was modified several times over the centuries, and it finally got its present Baroque appearance at the beginning of the 18th century.
+However, the statue of St. Wenceslas on the corner of the building is older – it dates back to 1662 and is made by the important Prague Baroque sculptor Johann Georg Bendl.